-RTDX_channelBusy

-Return status indicating whether data channel is busy

-Syntax int RTDX_channelBusy(RTDX_inputChannel pichan);
+RTDX_channelBusy Return status indicating whether data channel is busy int RTDX_channelBusy(RTDX_inputChannel pichan);

-Parameters pichan / Identifier for the input data channel /

-Return Value int / Status: 0 = Channel is not busy. /

-/ non-zero = Channel is busy. /
+Parameters pichan / Identifier for the input data channel / Return Value / Status: 0 = Channel is not busy. / int / non-zero = Channel is busy. /

-Description RTDX_channelBusy is designed to be used in conjunction with the TC bit is set to O.
+RTDX_channelBusy is designed to be used in conjunction with RTDX_readNB.

-RTDX_readNB.
 The return value indicates whether the specified data channel is currently in use or not.
 If a channel is busy reading, the test/control flag (TC) bit of status register 0 (STO) is set to 1.
-Otherwise,
+Otherwise, the TC bit is set to 0.

-□ RTDX_channelBusy cannot be called by an HWI function.
+• RTDX_channelBusy cannot be called by an HWI function.

-See Also RTDX_readNB
+RTDX_readNB

-RTDX_CreateInputChannel

-Declare input channel structure
+RTDX_CreateInputChannel Declare input channel structure

-Syntax RTDX_CreateInputChannel(ichan);
+RTDX_CreateInputChannel(ichan);

+ichan

-Parameters ichan / Label for the input channel /
+/ Label for the input channel /

-Description This macro declares and initializes to 0, the RTDX data channel for input.
+This macro declares and initializes to 0, the RTDX data channel for input.